-The Company continued to advance development of its Iowa RNG Project and construction start is anticipated within the next few months.
-The Iowa RNG Project is comprised of three dairies and is expected to generate approximately 350,000 MMBtu of RNG per annum.
-The Company has advanced the permits, approvals, and stakeholder consultation necessary to begin construction of the project.
-The Company is currently finalizing its EPC agreement, final capital cost estimates, and remaining definitive agreements.
-Based on a preliminary project cost of \$100 million, including financing and soft costs, the Company expects leverage of approximately 60%, including an anticipated bridge loan for the Iowa RNG Project's ITCs, which are estimated at approximately \$27.0 million (US \$20.0 million).
-The Iowa RNG Project is similar in scope to GreenGas Colorado and is anticipated to deliver its RNG into U.S. LCFS and RIN markets.
-Based on the three-year historical rolling average price ended March 31, 2023, this would result in approximately \$19 million in total EBITDA2 per annum on a gross basis.
+GIP continues to advance the development of its Iowa RNG project ("Iowa RNG").
+Due to the impact of inflationary pressures on construction costs, the Company is currently in the process of revising the design and strategy for construction to develop the optimal approach given the cost environment.
+Preliminary construction costs based on the revised design are trending in line with GIP's estimates, with a final investment decision expected in late 2023.
+Iowa RNG is comprised of three dairies and is expected to generate approximately 350,000 MMBtu of RNG per annum.
+Based on a preliminary project cost of \$100 million, including financing and soft costs, the Company expects leverage of approximately 60%, including an anticipated bridge loan for Iowa RNG's ITCs, which are estimated at approximately \$27.0 million (US \$20.0 million).
+Iowa RNG is similar in scope to GreenGas Colorado and is anticipated to deliver its RNG into U.S. LCFS and RIN markets.
+Based on the three-year historical rolling average price ended June 30, 2023 of \$75/MMBtu based on a projected CI score of -145, net of transportation charges, expected runrate production and management's operating cost estimates, this would result in approximately \$18 million in total EBITDA3 per annum on a gross basis.
 The Company expects to retain a 50% interest in the project with 50% held by Amber Infrastructure.